This is a guest post by Dave from Silverbackpacker.

 A Weekend in Belfast | Exploring and Understanding Belfast in 2 Days

-Beyond the pubs, live music and political murals, the capital of Northern Ireland has reinvented itself as a vibrant and interesting city, and exploring Belfast in 2 days is more than enough to give you an appreciation of the city.
+Beyond the pubs, live music and political murals, the capital of Northern Ireland has reinvented itself as a vibrant and interesting city, and exploring Belfast in 2 days is more than enough to give you an appreciation of the city, one of the most historical places to visit in the UK.

 If you arrive in Belfast in the late afternoon, your first impression, with the first hints of the upcoming night time, will leave you with no choice but to go for a walk and explore some of the old pubs in the capital of Ulster before everything goes silent at midnight.